As you continue to learn more about WordPress, you may occasionally come across the term blogroll.

 (Quick Edit)

-Replace both the Name and the Slug with a new category name, and click on the Update link Category button …
+Replace both the Name and the Slug with a new category name (remember to keep the slug in lowercase letters and replace all spaces with a hyphen), and click on Update Link Category …

-In our example, the category ‘Blogroll’ has been replaced with an appropriate links section name (e.g. ‘Recommended’).
+In our example, the link category ‘Blogroll’ has been replaced with an appropriate links section name (e.g. ‘Recommended’).

 (You can add/edit the category description)